-Writer covering pop culture, health, and tech.
-Bylines: The Guardian, Washington Post, Glamour, Mental Health Today, and more. firstname.lastname@example.org
+Writer covering pop culture, books, and bodies.
+Bylines include The Guardian, The Washington Post, Glamour, Vice, and Mental Health Today. firstname.lastname@example.org

 After decades of erasure, the tide is turning in terms of how people with chronic illnesses are depicted in pop culture—and not a moment too soon.